wiltRainbow/wiltRainbow/README.md

 ### Hardware capabilities

-intel core i3-4010u \
+intel core i3-4010u 1.7 GHz \
 4gb RAM \
 Laptop without battery

 but there is nothing to complain about \
-as long as my ~expensive~ useful mobile has more RAM and more Hz on CPU than my PC
+as long as my ~expensive~ useful mobile has more RAM and better CPU

 #### ~Links~ Link